Why Your Personal Auto Insurance Won't Cover Delivery Driving

 Does Amazon Flex provide insurance for its drivers?

-Amazon Flex provides free commercial insurance in most states that covers drivers during active deliveries, including $1 million in liability coverage and contingent collision/comprehensive (if you carry those on your personal policy).
-However, this coverage only applies while you're actively on a delivery block.
-For personal driving or working with other platforms, you need your own personal or commercial policy.
+Amazon Flex provides free commercial insurance in most U.S. states that covers drivers during active delivery blocks, including $1 million in liability and contingent collision/comprehensive (if you carry those on your personal policy).
+However, this coverage does not apply in New York, and it only activates during an active block — not for personal driving or work done for other platforms.
+Always maintain your own personal policy alongside Amazon's coverage.

 How much more does commercial auto insurance cost compared to a rideshare endorsement?

-A delivery endorsement added to a personal policy typically runs $15–$40 per month.
-Commercial auto insurance for delivery drivers averages $150–$275+ per month, depending on your vehicle, driving history, coverage limits, and state.
+A delivery endorsement added to a personal policy typically runs $15–$30 per month.
+Commercial auto insurance for delivery drivers generally starts at $100 or more per month, depending on your vehicle, driving history, coverage limits, and state.
 The higher cost reflects broader protection — commercial policies carry higher liability limits and cover full-time business use that endorsements don't.

 What should I do if I'm driving for multiple delivery platforms?

 If you drive for multiple platforms like DoorDash, Instacart, and Amazon Flex simultaneously, you need a policy that explicitly covers multi-platform delivery.
-Geico's hybrid rideshare insurance and Progressive's rideshare endorsement both accommodate this.
+Progressive's rideshare endorsement (available in 48 states) covers all delivery phases across multiple apps, and State Farm offers broad availability as well.
 At higher delivery volumes, a commercial auto policy is the safest route since it provides blanket business-use coverage regardless of which platform dispatched the order.